carbonplan/research/articles/offsets-db-explainer/methods.md

 You can read more about these updates in an accompanying [blog post](https://carbonplan.org/blog/offsets-db-additions) and in the official [OffsetsDB documentation](https://offsets-db-data.readthedocs.io/en/latest/).

+## Update — Jan 13 2026

+We expanded OffsetsDB to include project boundary information, as described in [Karnik et al., 2025](https://doi.org/10.1038/s41597-025-04868-2).
+As part of the update, we added two features to the web tool: the ability to filter projects with boundary information and the ability to view project boundaries within the tool.

+You can read more about these udpates in an accompanying [blog post](https://carbonplan.org/blog/offsetsdb-project-geometries).

 ## Terms

 Associated [analysis package](https://github.com/carbonplan/offsets-db-data) and [web tool](https://github.com/carbonplan/offsets-db-web) made available under an [MIT license](https://github.com/carbonplan/offsets-db-web/blob/main/LICENSE).
 Data associated with OffsetsDB is subject to additional [terms of data access](https://offsets-db-data.readthedocs.io/en/latest/TERMS-OF-DATA-ACCESS.html).